Published byDr. Rosa Ma. Montezuma : February 6, 2026.

 - On the web and in the first appointment, they are described as a comprehensive digital center, not just an “office.”

-- They offer clear programs for anxious patients, families, and dental tourism, with information on times and logistics.
+- They offer clear programs for anxious patientsfamilies and dental tourismwith information on timing and logistics.

 - They explain to you what the price includes, the possible scenarios, and the payment options before starting.